How to Create Post-Purchase Emails that Renew the Customer Journey

-Obviously, these should happen soon after the customer has clicked “Order Now.”
+Obviously, these shipping confirmations and confirmation emails should happen soon after the customer has clicked “Order Now.”
 Most commonly, standalone thank you messages send anywhere from one to five days after purchase, most falling within the first three days after purchase.

 Gathering Feedback Emails:

 This timing could be tricky, because it’s determined by your shipping times.
 Ideally, your review request emails should be sent a few days after your customers have received their purchases.